simonjwright/FreeRTOS-Ada/INSTALL.md

-# Installing and using Cortex GNAT RTS #
+# Installing and using FreeRTOS-Ada #

 ## FreeRTOS ##